abinit/abinit/doc/tutorial/gwr1.md

 !!! tip

-    All the input files of this tutorial can be executed in parallel by just changing increasing the value of n in `mpirun -n`.
+    All the input files of this tutorial can be executed in parallel by just increasing the value of n in `mpirun -n`.
     Clearly the size of the problem is very small so do not expect great performance if you start to use dozens of MPI processes.